yagitoshiro/tcd_training/README.md

 ## Thanks to our translators

-Appcelerator thanks these great Titanium community supporters for translating our materials into Japanese:
+Appcelerator thanks these great Titanium community supporters for translating our TCAD materials into Japanese.
+Please help with TCD and we'll add your names to the list!

 * kazuaki konno (@kaz_konno)
 * daisuke aoki (@daoki2)